RVCC-IDMX/tz-converter-tarunbalaji3/README.md

 ![command line screenshot](images/usage_2.png)

-In order to get a list of all timezones avaliable in a specific country, pass the following argument to the command line using the --all flag and the country's 2-letter code:
+In order to get a list of all timezones avaliable in a specific country, pass the following argument to the command line using the --country flag and the country's 2-letter code:

 ![command line screenshot](images/usage_3.png)